-Operating Activities - For 2022, operating activities used \$5.1 million compared to \$7.5 million provided during 2021.
-Cash used in working capital was \$10.6 million for 2022 compared to cash provided by working capital of \$1.1 million for the same period in the prior year.
-The change is due to increased accounts receivable with decrease in inventory balances.
+Operating Activities - For 2023, operating activities provided \$2.2 million compared to \$5.1 million used during 2022.
+Cash used in working capital was \$15.3 million for 2023 compared to cash used by working capital of \$10.6 million for the same period in the prior year.
+The change is due to an increase in inventory balances partially offset by the changes in accounts receivable and accounts payable.

-Investing Activities - Cash used in investing activities was \$52.6 million in 2022 compared to \$1.1 million used in investing activities in the same period a year ago.
+Investing Activities - Cash used in investing activities was \$5.9 million in 2023 compared to \$52.6 million used in investing activities in the same period a year ago.
+Cash used in 2023 was primarily related to the purchase of fleet assets for the rental business and other equipment purchases of \$7.1 million, partially offset by proceeds from the sale of fleet assets of \$1.2 million.
 Cash used in 2022 was primarily related to cash payments and revolving loan payoff from the Rabern acquisition of \$38 million, property and equipment purchases of \$16.1 million offset by \$1.4 million in proceeds from the sale of the Badger facility and other equipment.
-Cash used in 2021 was related to cash payments for property and equipment and investment in intangible assets.

-Financing Activities - Cash provided by financing activities was an inflow of \$45.9 million for 2022 which included an increase in borrowings on the revolving credit facility in connection with the Rabern acquisition of \$41.7 million, borrowings on the term loan in connection with the Rabern acquisition of \$15.0 million, working capital borrowing of \$4.5 million and borrowings for insurance agreements and finance leases of \$2.4 million, offset by repayment of previous revolving credit facility of \$12.8 million and notes of \$4.0 million.
+Financing Activities - Cash provided by financing activities was an inflow of \$3.6 million for 2023 and \$45.9 million for 2022 .
+For 2023, the financing activity included borrowings on the revolving credit facility offset by payments of notes payable.
+Cash provided by financing activities in 2022 included an increase in borrowings on the revolving credit facility in connection with the Rabern acquisition of \$41.7 million, borrowings on the term loan in connection with the Rabern acquisition of \$15.0 million, working capital borrowing of \$4.5 million and borrowings for insurance agreements and finance leases of \$2.4 million, offset by repayment of previous revolving credit facility of \$12.8 million and notes of \$4.0 million.